stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

   The recommended approach here is to prefer [AE][ae] modes and optionally allow CTR for compatibility.
   CTR with Encrypt-then-MAC is provably secure.

-AES-GCM is excluded not because a cryptographic weakness but because the SSH protocol [does not encrypt message sizes][aes-gcm] when it's in use.
+AES-GCM is excluded not because of a cryptographic weakness but because the SSH protocol [does not encrypt message sizes][aes-gcm] when it's in use.
+This allows some traffic analysis even without decrypting the data.

 Recommended `/etc/ssh/sshd_config` snippet: